onyx-platform/onyx/doc/user-guide/peer-config.md

 ##### `:onyx.messaging/max-acker-links`

 The maximum number of network connections that should be opened to acking daemons from a peer.
 Useful for very large clusters.

+##### `:onyx.messaging/peer-link-gc-interval`

+The interval in milliseconds to wait between closing idle peer links.

+##### `:onyx.messaging/peer-link-idle-timeout`

+The maximum amount of time that a peer link can be idle (not looked up in the state atom for usage) before it is elligible to be closed.
+The connection will be reopened from scratch the next time it is needed.

 ##### `onyx.messaging/decompress-fn`